MarcoFloo/Bestiopsychologist/content/project/Hierarchical/index.md

 **My Experience**

-I conducted three-stage hierarchical multiple regression was conducted with job performance as the dependent variable.
+I conducted a three-stage hierarchical multiple regression with job performance as the dependent variable.
 Critical thinking score was entered at stage one of the regression (i.e., Model 1), conscientiousness score at stage two (i.e., Model 2), and a work sample at stage three (i.e., Model 3), based on the correlations between the three predictors and job performance.

-Here is the Scale Graph for the data with a line of best fit:
+**Scale Graph for the data with a line of best fit:**

 ![screen reader text](Scale.jpg "Scale Graph")